gautam-ergo/PySPark-NLP/README.md

 # PYSPARK NLP MODELLING

-This is a pyspark nlp project
+This is a PySpark nlp project.

 ## OBJECTIVE